Most people can count on one hand how many times they have received a professional massage

 This message shapes how we look at healthcare – and it creates an environment that has real consequences for our bodies.

 Have you ever suffered from injuries out of nowhere?
 One day you wake up and you can’t move your neck?
-All of a sudden, your back has lost over half of its mobility?
+Suddenly, your back has lost over half of its mobility?
 The body does its very best to maintain integrity until the bitter end.
 We think, “Oh I bent down incorrectly, that’s what made my back go out.”
-The body rightly feels insulted, “Why aren’t you considering the days and days it took for me to get to a place in which I would be compromised by something so innocuous as simply bending over?”
+The body rightly feels insulted, “Why aren’t you considering the days and days it took for me to get to a place in which something so innocuous as simply bending over would compromise me?”

-Instead of actually being able to have verbal dialogue, the body sends us signals of tightness, stiffness, and discomfort to try and begin a conversation.
+Instead of being able to have verbal dialogue, the body sends us signals of tightness, stiffness, and discomfort to try and begin a conversation.
 Instead of listening, we often push those things out of our awareness and continue on our day.
-Over time, our lack of listening to our body can result in patterns of chronic inflammation – and the resulting pain.
+Over time, our lack of listening to our body can cause patterns of chronic inflammation – and the resulting pain.

-This is the result of that societal message communicated in so many ways in our day-to-day lives.
-But we do have a choice to change all of that – to engage in a healthy dialogue with our bodies through regular, preventative care.
+This results from that societal message communicated in so many ways in our day-to-day lives.
+But we have a choice to change all of that – to engage in a healthy dialogue with our bodies through regular, preventative care.